 Approach

-Two tracks, three tiers, one risk frame.
+Six asset classes, three tiers, one risk frame.

-AYVID runs a two-track strategy on a three-tier architecture.
+AYVID runs a multi-asset strategy on a three-tier architecture.
 The system was designed under the constraint that any subsystem can fail and the rest must degrade gracefully — no single agent, model, or data feed gets to take the firm down.

 Track A · Index futures & options